Kohl's (KSS)

 7. Gross Margin & Pricing Power

 Kohl's has good unit economics for a retailer, giving it the opportunity to invest in areas such as marketing and talent to stay competitive.
 As you can see below, it averaged an impressive 40.2% gross margin over the last two years.
-Said differently, Kohl's paid its suppliers $59.82 for every $100 in revenue.
+That means for every $100 in revenue, $59.79 went towards paying for inventory, transportation, and distribution.
+Kohl's Trailing 12-Month Gross Margin

-In Q4, Kohl's produced a 35.6% gross profit margin, in line with the same quarter last year and exceeding analysts’ estimates by 8.7%.
+Kohl's produced a 43.3% gross profit margin in Q1, in line with the same quarter last year and exceeding analysts’ estimates by 8.5%.
 Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting it strives to keep prices low for customers and has stable input costs (such as labor and freight expenses to transport goods).

 8. Operating Margin

-Analyzing the trend in its profitability, Kohl’s operating margin decreased by 1.4 percentage points over the last year.
+Looking at the trend in its profitability, Kohl’s operating margin decreased by 1 percentage points over the last year.
 Kohl’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).